wein-hillary/wein-hillary/README.md

 - Make any action items or requests clear!
 ### What are your pet peeves?
 - Excess or unnecessary noise and loud settings in general are overstimulating to me.
 I work best in quiet environments and without background noise.
-- I do not appreciate yelling or passive aggressiveness.
 ### What are your self-perceived biggest shortcomings?
 - :brain: ooooverthinking things.
 - I am remarkably competitive.